baijian/gitjoy/README.md

 python-flask-demo
 ===============

-##learning flask

-* 1.MVC in flask
+##A demo project using flask

+* 1.The folder structures of large application using python package rather than module

-* 2.using script/bootstrap to delopy develop environment
+* 2.Using script/bootstrap to setup project's dependencies to virtualenv

-* 3.using vagrant to be as server environment
+* 3.Using vagrant and virtual box to be your virtual environments

+* 4.Using fabric on vagrant instance

+* 5.Deploy your project with fabric